mkupferman/showcockpit2ma3/README.md

 ## What does it alter?

-At the time of writing, I know of two protocol inconsistencies between ShowCockpit 4.11.2 and GrandMA3 2.2.1:
+At the time of writing, I know of several protocol inconsistencies between ShowCockpit 4.11.2 and GrandMA3 2.2.1+:

 1. Between GrandMA3 2.1.1 and 2.2.1, the numerical indexing of the MA3 directory structure changed.
    `ShowData` and `DataPools` both changed from ID `13` to `14`, making sequence-based OSC messages